-The ESS subsequently validated the ESI and additional specialist studies, which were felt by Bohlweki as EAP to be prudent, were also conducted - these studies and validation were conducted on all the alternatives that were also investigated during the ESI.
+The ESS subsequently validated the ESI and additional specialist studies, which Bohlweki Environmental as independent EAP felt was prudent.
+These studies and validation were conducted on all the alternatives that were also investigated during the ESI.
 The alternative sites were then evaluated by the EAP and the team of specialists in order to determine which site(s) would be most viable from an environmental (bio-physical and socio-economic) perspective.

 3.5.
-Description of Site Alternatives Identified within the Steelpoort / Roossenekal area, Limpopo Province
+Description of Site Alternatives Identified within the Steelpoort area, Limpopo/Mpumalanga Province

-The following sections (Sections 3.4.1 - 3.4.3) provide a broad overview of the various alternatives which were investigated, viz.
+The following sections (Sections 3.5.1 - 3.5.3) provide a broad overview of the various alternatives which were investigated, viz.
 Site A, Site B and Site C (Figure 2.1).
 Several scheme options were furthermore investigated within each of the three main alternative sites.
 The site alternatives are described in more detail in chapters 6 to 7, which contain the specialist findings from the ESI and weigh the site alternatives against each other in terms of a number of environmental (bio-physical and socio-economic) parameters.